Ask Krrish Contact Us

 }

 c.
-Communication Between Unrelated Components (Lightning Message Service - LMS):
+Unrelated Components — Lightning Message Service (LMS)

-For components that are not in a direct parent-child relationship (e.g., components on different parts of a Lightning page, or across different tabs), Lightning Message Service (LMS) is the recommended solution.
-It uses a publish-subscribe model.
+For components not in a direct parent-child relationship (e.g., on different parts of a Lightning page), Lightning Message Service (LMS) is the recommended solution using a publish-subscribe model.

 import { LightningElement, wire } from 'lwc';